 For students going through law school, the appeal of entering a lucrative career can make it easy to put up with an ever-rising student loan balance.
 But once you leave school, reality hits — and it can be overwhelming.

 It’s more expensive than ever to become a lawyer, and it’s not uncommon for graduates to start their careers with $200,000 or more in law school debt.
-That’s not even counting some of the more expensive law schools like Harvard.
-Even if your first job pays six figures, that’s still a hard pill to swallow.
+That's not even counting some of the more expensive law schools like Harvard.
+Even in a field that typically pays six-figure salaries, that’s still a hard pill to swallow.

 The sooner you can eliminate your student loan debt, the easier it will be to achieve your other financial and life goals.
 Here are some ways to get law school loan forgiveness and other assistance, as well as other repayment options to consider if you’re on your own.